Oscarzhangtc/CapuletvsMontague/README.md

 an irreplaceable role, Montague(the character) only spoke 10 times.
 Only 5 sets of characters presented in the graph because there are no more pairable Montagne and Capulet counterparts, and all other house associated characters play a much smaller role.

+# About Implementation
+To begin, in my textMining.py file, I used Python's pickle module to store a local copy of the text for it to be loaded, parsed and analyzed in the textProcessing.py file.
+I chose dictionaries to represent my processed data as best represent key-value pairs with increments.
+Intuitively, the key is the name of the character in the play, and value is the house he/she/they belong to and the the number of times they speak.
+The structure of my code is divided into 5 components each with their individual function.
+The first is to create a dictionary of characters and their associated houses.
+The second component is for parsing the text file/script loaded in to pickle and handle some special cases.
+The third is to refer back to the dictionary and output the number of characters from each house.
+The fourth is to calculate the number of times each character speaks.
+The fifth and last is to use the output from the fourth step to compute the averages of the speech frequency for each house.
+Since text from Gutenberg or texts in general varies significantly depending on the genre and writer, I made specific parsing targeted solely for the chosen text.
+For example, when I came across a few character names that consist of two words rather than one, I needed to hard-code my function to recognize them.
+Furthermore, I was able to use the feature of plays that it is composed mostly of dialogues and the name of the character comes conveniently before they speak.
+Running the program on another text, especially one that’s not a play, it would not yield accurate results.